syahrizaldev/webdev-resources/readme.md

 ## Analytics

-> List of analytics and monitoring tools for analyzing performance and traffic.
+> List of analytics and monitoring tools for analyzing the traffic or performances.

 | Name                                             | Description | Pricing                   |
 | ------------------------------------------------ | ----------- | ------------------------- |